MustaphaAlaa/Kemet/README.md

 # Kemet

-Kemet is a full-featured e-commerce platform built with ASP.NET Core Web API and Angular It supports product listings, user authentication,  and admin tools.
+Kemet is a full-featured e-commerce platform built with ASP.NET Core Web API and React It supports product listings, user authentication,  and admin tools.
 Developed as a real-world solution for a small business.

 Technology: